VZachary13/Prework-Study-Guide/README.md

 - To practice the techniques and skills necessary to build a website.
 - To showcase mastery over the subject matter contained within the study guide.

-In making this webpage I learned a lot about JavaScript and the importance of accessibilty in a website.Currently the webpage hosts very little functionality and this section will update as it is added
+In making this webpage I learned a lot about JavaScript and the importance of accessibilty in a website.
+Currently the webpage hosts very little functionality and this section will update as it is added

 ## Installation